 Other islands in the Venetian Lagoon include San Michele, Mazzorbo, and Lido di Venezia.

-(water bus) and you can visit most of the islands in a full day.
+These other islands are also accessible by Vaporetto, and you can visit most of the islands in a full day.